MrGrasss/TeleBlitz-BestTelebot/README.md

     # Proxy support
     # Restart clients with new proxies when max limit is reached
     # Scrape members from chat messages
-    # Add members to group/ channel
+    # Add members to group/ channel (private groups supported)
     # Group Joiner (private chats supported)
     # Load sessions in from TDATA
+    # Load TDATA in from sessions
     # Name Changer
     # Avatar Changer
     # MassDM